2020 Local Government Elections

 In the absence of valid photo ID, voters must have two pieces of identification, both of which have the voter's name, and at lease one of which also has his or her civic address.
 For example, a Canadian passport is not an acceptable form of photo ID because it does not contain your civic address; however, a Canadian passport can be used as identification if paired with another document that has your name and civic address on it.
 Click here for a list of Acceptable Voter Identification options.

-Starting on September 6, 2016, qualified voters can apply to vote using a mail-in ballot.
+Starting on (date to be determined), qualified voters can apply to vote using a mail-in ballot.
 Application must be made in person at the City Clerk's Office, City Hall, 202 Burrows Avenue West from 8:00 am to 4:30 pm.
 Applicants must complete a voter's registration form and produce the necessary voter identification (see above).

 In October a ballot package will be mailed to you at your temporary address.
 It will contain a ballot and instructions on how to complete and return the ballot package.
 It is very important that you carefully follow the instructions for completing and returning the ballot.
-In order to be counted, your ballot must be received by the Returning Officer by 8:00 p.m. on October 26, 2016.
+In order to be counted, your ballot must be received by the Returning Officer by 8:00 p.m. on Election Day.
 Return postage is the responsibility of the voter.

 Voting and Election Day